-But 90 percent of foundations have endowments of less than $10 million, and these are mostly small family foundations.
+But, according to research cited by the Stanford Social Innovation Review, 90 percent of foundations have endowments of less than $10 million, and these are mostly small family foundations.

 You will find them by being well connected to your community and alert to who's funding whom in your area.

-Provide ways for family funders to get to know your work through low-pressure opportunities and their own peers.
+Provide ways for family funders to get to know your work through low-pressure opportunities and their peers.